The Fallacious Doctrine Of Universalism (Universal Salvation)

 Salvation is only found in the Lord Jesus (John 14:6; Acts 4:12; etc.).
 We must first get in him, but many refuse to repent and love the truth and therefore remain on the road to hell.
 Others find salvation (get in Christ), then later go back as a dog returns to its vomit (2 Peter 2:20-22).
 They too are on the road to hell and will go there unless they turn back to God as the prodigal did (Luke 15:24,32).
 (King David turned back to God after backsliding, but King Solomon never did.)

 While God loves all people, even the unsaved (John 3:16; Mark 10:21; etc.), he will still send the spiritually dead to the fiery lake of burning sulfur because of their sins.
-Hence, there is no Universalism!
+Hence, again there is no Universalism!
 Ponder the following facts about God’s righteousness and justice:

 On the wicked he will rain fiery coals and burning sulfur; a scorching wind will be their lot.
 For the LORD is righteous, he loves justice; upright men will see his face (Psa.
 11:6,7).